spectrocloud/librarium/content/docs/00-release-notes.md

 - Optimize node reconciliation for *Metal as a Service* (MAAS) provider for cases where machine Intelligent Platform Management Interface (IPMI) is powered off; we turn the machine on instead of new node provisioning.

-- Fix the issue where Palette did not handle the attach-manifest deletion.
+- Fixes the issue where Palette did not handle the attach-manifest deletion.

 - Palette now cleans up the namespace and additional namespaces from the pack on deletion.